ioncodes/dnpatch/README.md

 /* If you want to set the return type for the method use this */ public string ReturnType { get; set; }

+/* If you want to rewrite the getters or setters of a property use this */ public string Property { get; set; } // The name public PropertyMethod PropertyMethod { get; set; } // See below, determines patch target
 ```
 ReturnType and Parameters are case sensitive!
 Example: